CTEA (CAREER TECHNICAL EDUCATION ACT) 2017 - 18

 The Department Chair must sign the program’s latest Core Indicator Report after the numbers are added in.
 Include the signed document in the hard copy of the proposal.

 VI.
-ADVISORY BOARD MINUTES – separately emailed
+ADVISORY BOARD MINUTES – emailed separately to CTEA Coordinator

 Advisory board minutes from within the last year are needed in order to establish the input of the program's industry in making program decisions and obtaining industry support.
 Minutes should include who attended with their titles (and companies if industry members) and the program decisions made during that meeting.
 The “Handbook for Career-Technical Advisory Committees” is in Public Folders under City CTEA.

-VII.
+VIII.
 CHECKLIST (Click here for document)

 Print, complete and attach to the top of the complete hard copy proposal.